Templarian/MaterialDesignLight-Webfont/README.md

 > *Note:* Please use the main [MaterialDesignLight](https://github.com/Templarian/MaterialDesignLight/issues) repo to report issues.
 This repo is for distribution of the Webfont files only.

-# Webfont - Material Design Icons
+# Webfont - Material Design Icons Light

 Webfont distribution for [Material Design Icons Light](https://materialdesignicons.com/icons/light).